theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 @@snip [UserRoutes.scala]($g8src$/scala/$package$/UserRoutes.scala) { #users-get-post }

-A Route is constructed by nesting various *directives* which route an incoming request to the apropriate handler block.
+A Route is constructed by nesting various *directives* which route an incoming request to the appropriate handler block.
 Note the following building blocks from the snippet:

 **Generic functionality**